mechabubba/bear/CONTRIBUTING.md

 The `master` branch is treated as the latest stable version.
 Future versions have their own "in development" branches, awaiting their completion and merge into `master`.

-While sandplate is undergoing initial development, [releases](https://github.com/06000208/sandplate/releases/) for each version aren't being published, but they will be in the future.
+While sandplate is undergoing initial development, [releases](https://github.com/06000208/sandplate/releases/) for each version aren't being published, but they may be in the future.

 ### ESLint